RidgeRun/coral-gst-inference-demos/intelligent-video-recording/README.md

 The demo aims to be a reference intelligent video recording security camera.
 The configuration file (''config.cfg'') allows to add a list of classes ID from the model being used.

 As seen on the following image when a defined class ID is detected it will start recording.
-Default uses class ID 762 (Remote Control).
+Default uses class ``Remote Control``.
 If the class ID is still being detected it will continue recording, if the class ID does not match it will wait ``MIN_RECORDING_TIME_IN_SECONDS`` before saving the video.
 Multiple classes ID can be detected at once.
 If after saving the video a new valid detection appears a new video file will be created.

 ![Demo Pipeline Structure](rsrc/demo.png?raw=true "Demo Pipeline Structure")